BrycenGit/stock-market/readme.md

 ## Description

-Stock X provides finacial data in a clear easy to read format.
-Powered by IEX Cloud, users can navigate easily to gain the latest information on companies of intrest.
+Stock X provides financial data in a clear easy to read format.
+Powered by IEX Cloud, users can navigate easily to gain the latest information on companies of interest.
 All the data you need to know in a easy to read and search format.

 ## Setup/Installation Requirements